Lecture Notes

 - Put it all together and how does it work?

-The solution is here Android App Reverse Engineering - Exercise #3 Solution, but only break the glass if you are really stuck.
+The solution a detailed description is here Android App Reverse Engineering - Exercise #3 Solution.

 Further exploration